 31 By faith the harlot Rahab did not perish

-We find the account of Rahab, the prostitute, in Joshua 2:1-21.
-As a pagan Gentile she heard of the crossing of the Red Sea by Israel and believed.
-We find her “faith” expressed in Joshua 2:9-11.
+We find the account of Rahab the prostitute in Joshua 2:1–21.
+As a pagan Gentile she had heard of the crossing of the Red Sea by Israel and believed.
+We find her “faith” expressed in Joshua 2:9–11.

 with those who did not believe,

-Those that did “not believe” were the residents of Jericho (Josh 2:17, 21).
-The same word for “not believe” was used of Israelites in Hebrews 3:18.
+Those who did “not believe” were the residents of Jericho (Josh 2:17, 21).
+The same word for “not believe” was used of the Israelites in Hebrews 3:18.

 when she had received the spies with peace.